 - Smart Contracts

-As Blockchain technology increases transactional trust and transparency across value chains, organizations will be empowered to innovate, collaborate, and compete in ways that can’t yet be foreseen!
+As Blockchain technology increases transactional trust and transparency across value chains, organizations will be empowered to innovate, collaborate, and compete in ways that provide a competitive advantage.

 Blockchain: The New Technology of Change

 “It’s a transformation that’s already begun.
 And organizations—both the ones that it can help, and the middlemen at risk of disintermediation —will need to be prepared as the technology matures.”